 We generate revenue from the licensing of our live events and original programming to domestic and international broadcasters and distributors that carry our programming on digital and linear channels and via pay-per-view ("PPV").
-Original programming includes long and short form content, reality series and other filmed entertainment.
+Original programming includes long and short-form content, reality series and other filmed entertainment.

-License agreements with broadcasters and distributors have various terms typically ranging from three to five years, although certain of our most significant agreements are longer and range from seven to ten years.
+License agreements with broadcasters and distributors have various terms typically ranging from three to five years, although certain of our most significant agreements are longer and range from seven to 10 years.
 We negotiate agreements with a renewal horizon that reflects the growing popularity of our programming.
 In 2019, UFC established a seven-year partnership with ESPN to become the exclusive broadcaster of UFC live events in the U.S., including PPV events.
 UFC's live events appear on Disney's ABC broadcast channel, ESPN, ESPN2, and ESPN+.
 We have also signed new international license agreements at UFC that have bolstered growth in audience reach and revenues.
-For WWE, media rights fees consist primarily of licensing revenues from the distribution of Raw, SmackDown, and NXT.
-WWE has entered partnerships with major distribution networks, such as Netflix, NBCUniversal/USA Network, and CW, to distribute content across the U.S. International distribution partners include SONY, Tencent, and Warner Bros.
-Discovery.
-As announced in January 2024, beginning January 2025, Netflix will be the exclusive global home to Raw.
-Additionally, beginning in January 2025 and as rights become available globally, distribution for all WWE content outside the U.S., including premium live events, will be on Netflix.
+For WWE, media rights fees consist primarily of licensing revenues from the distribution of Raw, SmackDown, NXT and Premium Live Events ("PLEs").
+WWE has entered partnerships with major distribution networks, such as Netflix, NBCUniversal/USA Network, and the CW, to distribute content across the U.S. Since January 2025, Netflix is the exclusive global home to Raw.
+Additionally, since January 2025 and as rights become available globally, distribution for all WWE content outside the U.S., including PLEs, is available on Netflix.
 The agreement has an initial 10-year term, with an option for Netflix to extend for an additional 10 years and to opt out after the initial five years.

-In addition to the rights we sell to distributors, we offer direct-to-consumer streaming products that address consumer demand for premium, live and on-demand events.
-Our direct-to-consumer streaming products are UFC FIGHT PASS and WWE Network.
-These direct-to-consumer streaming products provide fans globally with access to live and video-on-demand events, as well as vast libraries of original content.
+In addition to the rights we sell to distributors, we offer a direct-to-consumer streaming product, UFC FIGHT PASS, that addresses consumer demand for premium, live and on-demand events.
+This direct-to-consumer streaming product provides fans globally with access to live and video-on-demand events, as well as vast libraries of original content.

-UFC FIGHT PASS enables UFC to deliver an expansive library of content directly to audiences in regions where it has an existing rights deal.
+UFC FIGHT PASS provides UFC fans an expansive library of content directly to audiences in regions where it has an existing rights deal.
 UFC FIGHT PASS also allows UFC to distribute its content directly to audiences in markets where a direct customer relationship is economically favorable when compared to a third-party broadcast, digital or pay-per-view licensing deal.
 One such example is Brazil, where UFC elected to take its content to fans directly via a fully localized version of UFC FIGHT PASS, recognizing that 96% of the Brazil fan base consumes UFC content through digital service offerings.

-WWE Network enables WWE to provide an expansive library of archived content and non-live original content per year, including second runs of in-ring television programming, exclusive original programming, documentaries, reality shows, and specials.
+WWE Network provides WWE fans an expansive library of archived content and non-live original content per year, including second runs of in-ring television programming, exclusive original programming, documentaries, reality shows, and specials.
 In March 2021, Peacock became the exclusive U.S. home to WWE Network in connection with a multi-year license agreement.
-WWE Network content is also licensed in certain international markets, including Sony in India, Foxtel in Australia and MultiChoice in Sub-Saharan Africa.
-A subscription-based WWE network continues to be available in some other international markets, such as the United Kingdom, Germany, and Japan.
-As mentioned previously, beginning in January 2025 and as rights become available globally, distribution for all WWE content outside the U.S., including premium live events, will be on Netflix.
+WWE Network content is also licensed in certain international markets.
+As mentioned previously, since January 2025 and as rights become available globally, distribution for all WWE content outside the U.S., including PLEs, is available on Netflix.